astraut-solutions/easy-risk-register/README.md

 - Data flow diagrams illustrating how information moves through the application
 - Performance and security architecture visualizations

-## Contributing

-We welcome contributions to the Easy Risk Register project.
-Please read our [contributing guidelines](docs/guides/contributing.md) for details on our development process, and our [Code of Conduct](CODE_OF_CONDUCT.md) for details on our code of conduct.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](docs/LICENSE) file for details.